DanielManley/IoT-Power-Outage-Meter/README.md

 This is a power outage meter run on the Orange Pi Zero using the Armbian Buster 5.4 linux-based operating system.
 The code uses the pyA20 (https://pypi.python.org/pypi/pyA20) python libraries for programming the built in GPIO ports on the board.
 The code uses the paho mqtt (https://pypi.org/project/paho-mqtt/) python libraties for enabling communication with ThingSpeak (https://thingspeak.com/).
 Updates on the power status of the PA11 GPIO port are sent to ThingSpeak in periodic intervals and whenever the power status of PA11 changes.
-ThingSpeak processes that information and sends an email via it's "react" function to the email attached to the ThingSpeak account.
+Your information first goes to your channel on ThingSpeak.
+This uses the Rich Voltage channel.
+To send an email there is MatLab code in ThinkSpeak's analysis app.
+This code sends an email from ThinkSpeak.
+The ThinkSpeak react app is set to call the aforementioned MatLab code when certain criteria are met.
+In this case, voltage goes high or low, depending on the situation.

 Installing Hardware:
 Look at attached GPIO Reference and circuit diagram for reference.
 The circuit diagram shows right after the power is off.
 On the Orange Pi Zero, PA11 is noramlly high